nkh/bash-rd/README.md

 ```

+### With a formatter

-With a formatter, you decide how the data is used
+You decide how the data is used and displayed

 ```
 $> rd -l my_formatter